x-board/x-board-protocol/docs/basics.md

     00 02: List pins

 This operation requests for the board to identify which pins are available.
 This only includes available pins, so not ones that are - for example - in use by I2C.
+The response to this call is specified on the [list pins and capabilities page](list-pins-operations.md).

     00 03: List capabilities

 This operation is the crux of having a protocol based on optional functionality.
 By calling this function, the device can ask the board what it supports.
 The board must respond with a listing of what functionality it supports on which pins.
+There is an extensive specification of the response to this call on the [list pins and capabilities page](list-pins-operations.md).

     00 04: Board host version